pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 specified in the Use-As-Dictionary response header.

 The Use-As-Dictionary response header is a Structured Field {{RFC8941}}
-sf-dictionary with values for "match", "ttl" and "hashes".
+sf-dictionary with values for "match", "ttl", "type" and "hashes".

 ### match